CountofMonteCorso/intro-to-typescript/README.md

 # Introduction to TypeScript

 ## Overview
 This is a lesson plan to teach TypeScript to someone new but familiar with JavaScript.
-After the lesson, students will have a basic understanding of what TypeScript is, why it's used, and be able to set up a simple app using TypeScript on their own.
+After the lesson, students will have a basic understanding of what TypeScript is, why it's used, and be able to set it up and use it for a project of their own.

 <hr />

-## Instructor Action: JavaScript Recap
+## 1. Instructor Action: JavaScript Recap
 Briefly ask students to recap uses for JavaScript (create interactive pages, send/receive server data, dynamic rendering, etc).

 ### JavaScript: The Weird Parts